Chicago/open-data-etl-utility-kit/docs/installation-configuration.rst

 ============================

 This section outlines basic installation procedures for Kettle, the open data ETL framework, and other necessary components.
-This section also discusses some suggested configurations which will allow for easier maintenance over time.
+These items only need to be configured on the initiall installation for each computer.
+This section discusses some suggested configurations which will allow for easier maintenance over time.

-Installation consists of three parts
+Installation consists of four parts

 * Cloning or installing toolkit repository
 * Installing Kettle (or Pentaho)